ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	end
 end
 ~~~
 As you can see used declare functions to tell the game what to expect from this modifier.
-This makes sure the game doesn't check this modifier with every event that might be effected.<br>
+This makes sure the game doesn't check this modifier with every event that might be effected.<br />
 We also added new special value for cooldown when caster gets hurt.
 Remember to add that to your 'npc_items_custom.txt' as float value preferably.
 ~~~
 			"05"